 - a.
 Use equipment and construction methods subject to the approval of the Engineer that cause minimal displacement of the soil. - b.
 Excavate open trench straight as practicable.
 Shape the trench to be smooth, free from any sharp edges, and clear of debris and loose rock.
 Excavate only gradual grade changes. - c.
 Do not leave trenches unattended at any time or open during non-working hours unless approved in writing by the Engineer.
 Install barriers or other protective measures to prevent livestock or persons from falling into an open trench when appropriate. - d.
 Notify the Engineer immediately if solid rock is encountered at any location.
 Excavate rock trenches using a rock saw or other suitable equipment.
 The excavation, backfill, and road crossings in solid rock areas shall conform to the requirements stated above unless specifically exempted in this section. - e.
-Rock excavation shall be considered extra work and shall be paid as a separate cost item.
+Rock excavation will be considered extra work and will be paid per Article 1109.03, B of the Standard Specifications.
 Obtain approval from the Engineer before commencing any rock excavation.